Privacy Policy

 13.7 Security Responsibilities

-Drivers are solely responsible for securing their Telegram accounts and devices.
+Drivers are solely responsible for securing their WhatsApp accounts and devices.

 Virtuous Restaurants® applies technical and organisational measures to protect your data.